piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 ![](rbb-architecture.png)

-# edge security testing scenarios
+# Edge security testing scenarios

 Navigate to scripts folder using the ```cd scripts``` command, then go through the different testing scenarios, and make sure that you replace the CloudFront domain name in the commands with the one in the CDK deployment output.